Twins vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has put up 60 hits with 10 doubles, eight home runs and 32 walks.
-He has driven in 26 runs with 16 stolen bases.
+- Yelich has collected 63 hits with 11 doubles, nine home runs and 32 walks.
+He has driven in 30 runs with 16 stolen bases.

 Yelich Recent Games